 An apple a day keeps the doctor away.
-Or, at least that’s what I’ve always heard.
+Or, at least that’s what my mother used to say.
+Clearly, it had an impact on me because apples are easily among my top five favorite fruits.

-Well, it’s mostly been true for me now that I think about it.
-Apples were a snack staple of mine as a kid, and I probably I did eat one almost every day.
-McIntosh varieties are my favorite.
-There’s something about the tart, yet tangy flavor that I love.
+Apples were a snack staple of mine as a kid, and I probably ate one almost every day.
+McIntosh varieties are my absolute favorite; there’s something special about the tart, yet tangy flavor that I love.

 My self-care practice for the day was simple: to admire the beautiful apples that were taking shape in front of me.
 We take little miracles like this for granted almost every day.